towerofpower256/davidmac.pro/src/posts/2021-07-06-wyzecamv2-1-firmware/index.md

 First, I opened up the camera, removing the 2 screws from the bottom, and *carefully* removed the base by wiggling it away from the camera.
 The base is held in by 2 clips on the side.

-I did find this dissassembly video helpful in opening it without breaking it. https://www.youtube.com/watch?v=yYrLeWjRiqU
+I did find this disassembly video helpful in opening it without breaking it. https://www.youtube.com/watch?v=yYrLeWjRiqU

-Once the buttom was off, I spotted 3 little pins on the side of one of the boards. **Bingo.**
+Once the bottom was removed, I spotted 3 little pins on the side of one of the boards. **Bingo.**

 Although they weren't marked, I suspected that they were GND, TX, and RX.
 I didn't have an FTDI USB to serial adapter available, but I have plenty of spare Arduino's lying around which I know that I can use instead of an FTDI USB to serial adapter.
 * I grabbed an Arduino Nano and put it on a breadboard,